School Bus Driver

 My bus driver told be she was going to write me up.
 All because I told her she should put on her seat belt, and to stop texting and driving.
 She yelled at me for no reason as well.
 Am I going to get in trouble for doing the right thing?

-Asked by Michael. over 10 years ago
+Asked by Michael. almost 11 years ago

 If she is texting and driving and being unsafe on the bus, you do need to report it.
 If she threatens you with a write up if you do report it, then she needs to be reported.
 You shouldn't be worried about retaliation from the school for reporting her unprofessional behavior.